 In reality, masturbation may be far more common and casual.
 Beyond feeling good, masturbation may be able to prevent depression, reduce the risk of cervical and prostate cancer, and ease the pain of menstrual cramps.
 And, of course, there’s always the bonus of an orgasm.

-To learn more, we polled over 900 Europeans and Americans about their masturbation confessions.
-We wanted to clear the air on just how often they got down with themselves, what people used to get in the mood, and whether self-pleasure really led to better orgasms (with or without another person involved).
+To learn more, we polled over 900 Europeans and Americans about their masturbation habits.
+We wanted to clear the air on just how often they got down with themselves and preferred methods to set the mood and achieve orgasm.
 Read on to see what we learned.

 All’s Fair in Love and Masturbation